 While no prior experience is required, incoming students must hold an undergraduate degree.

-Students will be able to describe the role of stakeholders, social policies, and organizations in the resolution of social problems.
+Articulate core concepts, perspectives, findings and trends in human services pertaining to the role of stakeholders, social policies, and organizations in the resolution of social problems.

 Broad and Integrative Knowledge

 Articulate and defend the significance and implications of crossdisciplinary discourse in the field of human services in terms of challenges and trends in a social or global context.

 Design and implement a project in an out-of-class setting that requires the application of advanced knowledge gained in the field of human services to a practical challenge, articulate the insights gained from this experience, and assess approaches, scholarly debates, or standards for professional performance applicable to the challenge.